 4 – Physical Symptoms

 Physical symptoms are an undeniable sign that outpatient care may be necessary for addiction, and can include subtle things like an inability to sit still, or shaking hands first thing in the morning.
-As addiction progresses, weight loss, changes in skin color, nose bleeds, and bloodshot eyes are also not unusual, and may require at least partial hospitalization to ensure the recovery that your partner needs to come back to themselves.
+As addiction progresses, weight loss, changes in skin color, nose bleeds, and bloodshot eyes are also not unusual and may require at least partial hospitalization to ensure the recovery that your partner needs to come back to themselves.

 While it can seem like a betrayal to realize that the person you love the most has been keeping secrets, spotting these signs as early as possible is the best way to ensure the treatment that they need.
-Once they’re on the journey to recovery, you can finally work at rebuilding the love that, too often, falls foul to the true impact of addiction.
+Once they’re on the journey to recovery, you can finally work at rebuilding the love that, too often, falls foul of the true impact of addiction.